Government of Canada provides additional funding to invest in trade corridor projects

 Government of Canada provides additional funding to invest in trade corridor projects Français

-BRAMPTON, ON, July 13, 2021 /CNW/ - The Government of Canada is committed to strengthening Canada's trade corridors, which helps to grow our economy, ensure its recovery, as well as create good middle class jobs.
+VANCOUVER, BC, July 14, 2021 /CNW/ - The Government of Canada is committed to strengthening Canada's trade corridors, which helps to grow our economy, ensure its recovery, as well as create good middle class jobs.

 Today, the Minister of Transport, the Honourable Omar Alghabra, announced that the National Trade Corridors Fund has officially received additional funding of $1.9 billion and that projects can now be financed.
 Applications are now being accepted and assessed under the fund's continuous call for proposals.